 Important Ride Access Pass Information

-- One companion who is happy to use the rides and attractions with the holder of the Ride Access Pass (must be over the age of 14 to offer assistance).
+You will also need one companion who is happy to use the rides and attractions with the holder of the Ride Access Pass (must be over the age of 14 to offer assistance)

 Ride access with casts, air boot or splint